 Staff conducted a site-by-site review of all potential development sites, citywide.
-As is demonstrated below, there are enough sites with sufficient acreage that can meet the RHNA, plus a reasonable buffer, within the existing zoning densities and the growth limits of the voter-approved initiative known as Measure Y.7 However, it should be noted that because of the density limit set by Measure Y, additional sites and overall acreage are included in the Sites Inventory to meet the RHNA.
-It is anticipated that once the land use map in the City's 2040 General Plan Update ([GPU](#)) is adopted, half as many sites currently listed would be needed to achieve the RHNA for this housing cycle.
-The GPU will create capacity for at least 10,000 new housing units and will increase the base densities in the Study Areas by at least 25 du/ac and height limits by at least two stories (Policy H1.20).
+As is demonstrated below, there are enough sites with sufficient acreage that can meet the RHNA, plus a buffer, within the existing zoning densities and the growth limits of the voter-approved heights and density limits under Measure Y. However, it should be noted that because of the density limit set by Measure Y, additional sites and overall acreage are included in the Sites Inventory to meet the RHNA.
+The land use map in the City's 2040 General Plan Update (GPU) proposes significant increases in the upper range of densities from 35 and 50 dwelling units per acre (dua) under Measure Y, up to 99 and- 130 dua.
+Once effective, half as many sites currently listed would be needed to achieve the RHNA for this housing cycle.
+The updated land use map in the 2040 GPU will create capacity for at least 10,000 new housing units and add significantly to the buffer for affordable units (Policy H1.20).